 To revoke one or more API keys, select the boxes to the left of the tokens you wish to remove, then click Delete selected:

 When an application needs to be shared with more than one user, the application owner can add new members.
 With paid accounts, it's possible to assign a level of access for a new member, based on the following types:

 The application owner is the user who first creates an application.
 The owner is the only user who can add other application members or delete the application.

 Observers are given read-only access to the application and its devices.
 They are not able to modify, add, or remove any devices, nor are they able to perform device actions.
 This role can only be assigned by application owners on paid plans.

 Operators have all the access given to observers, plus the ability to manage an application's devices.
-This means operators can add new devices, remove devices, perform device actions, and modify device tags, metadata, and environment variables.
+This means operators can remove devices, perform device actions, and modify device tags, metadata, and environment variables.
 Operators also have full SSH access to the application's devices.
 This role can only be assigned by application owners on paid plans.